CharlesUche99/Do-Retail-Investors-need-Analysts-Recommendations/README.md

 Monthly Return Analysis.ipynb: This code calculates and attaches the monthly return for each firm from the CRSP database.
 It also merges the factors from the monthly Fama-French database
 (FF3 & FF5), Cahart 4-factors, Hou-Xue-Zhang q-factor and Hou-Mo-Xue-Zhang augmented factor.
 This code also outputs another dataset for the Fama-McBeth Robustness test which includes firm fundamentals.

-Broker-Level Analysis : This code is used for the investment bank/ broker level cross section to select observations at each sell-side firm.
+Broker-Level Data : This code is used for the investment bank/ broker level cross section to select observations at each sell-side firm.

+Period Do File: This is a STATA command file for all analysis and tables included in our results using the datafiles.
+We have included the links for the datafiles below.